You are here

 Eligibility criteria for Temporary Special Rate (TTI)

-A person is eligible for TTI pension in the following situations:
+A person is eligible for TTI rate of Disability Compensation Payment in the following situations:

 - he or she is temporarily incapacitated from war-caused or defence-caused disabilities, and

-- if the incapacity were permanent, the person would qualify for a T&PI pension.
+- if the incapacity were permanent, the person would qualify for the T&PI rate of Disability Compensation Payment.

-The period for which TTI pension is determined as payable is the time for which the incapacity is likely to continue.More ?
+The period for which TTI rate of Disability Compensation Payment is determined as payable is the time for which the incapacity is likely to continue.More

 Before Special Rate can be granted to a veteran who has reached the age of 65, there are additional eligibility criteria that must be met.
 The veteran must: